229 – Seniority, Bids, and Transfers

 A. General Rules

-1. Each bureau may conduct a bid at the direction of the Sheriff, his or her designee, or the bureau commander.
+1. Each bureau may conduct a bid at the direction of the Sheriff or designee, or the bureau commander.

-2. An employee may not be exempt from the bid except at the discretion of the Sheriff, his or her designee, or the bureau commander, and only if it is in the best interest of the HCSO.
+2. An employee may not be exempt from the bid except at the discretion of the Sheriff, or designee, or the bureau commander, and only if it is in the best interest of HCSO.

 3. Date of hire serves as the primary criteria for seniority during the bid process for non-supervisory personnel.
 Supervisors will have their seniority determined by the date of achieving their current rank.